 Two things about that: I’m told there is nothing of the sort in the settlement.
 (Of course, last week, when I was talking to legal people, they suggested it might not be included and that that doesn’t mean it won’t happen in the future.)
 I also don’t believe John Raese was deposed, meaning everyone with a high profile was except him.
 Assuming that’s true, he played some sort of hand in this game.

 As for the schedule here, I’m out for a few days at the beginning of next week.
 It’s the annual Tier 4 retreat, in which the staff gathers to put together a plan for the upcoming football season.
 Exciting time, and not just because it means we’re almost there (Big 12 media days are July 20-21).
 We’re going to make some changes and introductions this season, all for the better.

 Onto the Feedback.
-As always, comments appear as posted.
-In other words, blame it on the dog.
+As always comment appear as posted.
+In other words, be careful, not ironic.

 The Million Dollar Dream is applied in the middle of the ring.
 The arm has fallen limp twice…